ibm-cloud-docs/satellite/ts-location.md

     <tr>
      <td>R0010 Assign more hosts to the location control plane, or replace unhealthy hosts.<br><br>
      R0030 A zone for the {{site.data.keyword.satelliteshort}} location control plane is reaching a critical capacity.
 If critical capacity is reached, you cannot add more clusters to location.
 Add more hosts to the control plane zone, or replace unhealthy hosts.<br><br>
      R0031 A zone for the {{site.data.keyword.satelliteshort}} location control plane is reaching a warning capacity.
-Add more hosts to the control plane zone, or replace unhealthy hosts.</td>
+Add more hosts to the control plane zone, or replace unhealthy hosts.<br><br>
+     R0032 Manually assign hosts to the control plane across all 3 zones.</td>
      <td>Your location has no available hosts for {{site.data.keyword.satelliteshort}} to automatically assign to the location control plane, and might be reaching capacity limits.
 You can choose among the following options:
      <ul><li>[Add more hosts to the location](/docs/satellite?topic=satellite-hosts#add-hosts) with labels for the control plane and zone, so that {{site.data.keyword.satelliteshort}} can automatically assign the hosts to the location control plane.</li>
      <li>[Assign hosts to the location control plane](/docs/satellite?topic=satellite-locations#setup-control-plane).</li>